-When I had been there a couple of months I pieced together another layer of the story.
+When I had been there a couple of months another layer of the story emerged.
 I began counting the families in the congregation with children.
 I pieced together the disturbing and taboo information that around 88% of those families had at least one child suffering with major illnesses such as brain cancer, leukemia, anorexia etc. The children became ill after the families’ arrivals at the church.
-More disturbing still, this figure did not include the families whose children had died.
+I was even more disturbed when I realized that this figure did not include the families whose children had died.

-Before I took on the assignment I spent some time in prayer to prepare myself for the journey.
-Each day as part of my personal pattern of life I read a portion of the Bible.
-Through what was coming up in my daily readings I sensed that in this assignment God was sending me “to make bitter waters sweet.”
-It was a phrase that emerged from various stories in the Old Testament.
-Though the stories in the Old Testament are about real physical water and real physical healing, in my own cultural programming I took the phrase “to make bitter waters sweet” as a metaphor for the community healing that my work would involve.
+Before I took on the assignment I spent some time in preparation for the journey.
+And in my daily pattern of meditation and Bible reading a theme began to emerge.
+I sensed that my new assignment was “to make bitter waters sweet.”
+The phrase emanated from stories in the Hebrew Scriptures – stories which are about real physical water and real physical healing.
+However my own cultural programming caused me to interpret the phrase “to make bitter waters sweet” as a metaphor for the community-healing that my work would involve.

-After a while Ruth and I noticed that a certain street, leading to the church, had a bad vibe about it.
-Then we noticed that someone had taken great efforts to paint a larger than life size image in the storm water drain running parallel to the street.
+After a while my wife Ruth and I noticed that a certain street, leading to the parish church, had a bad vibe about it.
+Subsequently we noticed that someone had taken great efforts to paint a larger than life size image in the storm water drain running parallel to the street.
 The image was of a girl lying dead in the water with two black demons standing over her.

-We did not sense that God was asking us to do anything specifically about the graffiti but was simply telling us to cleanse the waters.
+I didn’t have any sense that I needed to do anything specifically about the graffiti but that I was simply being directed to cleanse the waters.
 “If we cleanse the waters,” I said, “I have a hunch that the council will issue an order to erase the graffiti.
 I reckon that will be the sign that we have done what we need to.”

 I did not know who to ask to help me with the cleansing.
 It was the first time I had ever been involved in water-healing.
 And it seemed a bit out there – even to me!
-I mentioned it to a young university student who, from previous assignments, I knew to be spiritually sensitive.
-I just mentioned vaguely that I was thinking of doing some prayer-walking around the water courses in the neighborhood.
+My thoughts turned to a young university student who, from previous assignments, I knew to be spiritually sensitive.
+I just mentioned vaguely that I was thinking of doing some praying around the water courses in the neighborhood.
 I didn’t say more than that because I didn’t want to sound crazy!

 So we did.
 Along with the parish priest of the adjacent Anglican church, we set out to visit the four key water points.
 To our surprise the municipal authority had dispatched its own workers that very day to clear the neighborhood’s water courses of the build-up of overgrowth and debris.
 It was just a funny coincidence that the council had picked that particular day to give the water courses some attention!

-So we did everything that I had seen modeled in my reading of the Hebrew Scriptures and the New Testament – particularly the book of Hebrews.
+So we did everything that I had seen modeled in the Hebrew Scriptures and in the New Testament – particularly the book of Hebrews.
 We prayed prayers of spiritual cleansing over the waters, dropped the consecrated bread and wine of Communion into the water.
-We sprinkled oil that had been prayed over and set aside for use in healing prayer.
+We sprinkled oil that had been prayed over and set aside for use in healing.
 We repeated this at all four points.
-The work took a whole day and we went home tired but feeling in our spirits that we had done what we needed to.
+The work took a whole day and we went home tired but sensing that we had done what we needed to.

 That night the heavens opened.
 It rained and rained and rained.
 We had to sand-bag my home to prevent it flooding.
 It rained solidly for three days and three nights.
 All the water courses flooded.
 Ruth and I said to each other, “This is going to wash what we have done through the whole neighborhood.”

 The following week, after the waters, had subsided the council came dispatched another body of workers who duly removed the demonic graffiti.
-That was our sign that something had changed.
+It was the precise sign that I had expected would signal that something had changed.